The Best AI Lyric Generators

 Suno and Udio — lyrics built into a song

 If you want lyrics that get sung immediately, generative song tools write and perform them as part of a full track.
 You can supply your own lyrics or let the tool generate them from a prompt.
 It’s the fastest way to hear a lyric in context, though you trade fine control.
-See how to use Suno AI and the best AI music generators for these.
+See how to use Suno AI, how to use Udio, and the best AI music generators for these.

 Best for: hearing lyrics sung instantly and sketching whole songs.
 Top pick: Suno or Udio, which write and sing lyrics as part of a finished track.